Diversity and Inclusion

-On this day, 9 June, in 1833, our founder Dorinda Neligan, a staunch suffragette and lifelong campaigner for equality, was born.
+On 9 June, in 1833, our founder Dorinda Neligan, a staunch suffragette and lifelong campaigner for equality, was born.

-We can think of no better tribute to her memory than for us to launch, today, our statement of intent with regards to helping address racial inequality in our society.
+We can think of no better tribute to her memory than for us to launch on 9 June 2020, our statement of intent with regards to helping address racial inequality in our society.

-This call to action has prompted us to publish the following commitment, signed by the SLT, which has been circulated to all staff with an invitation for them to sign it as well.
+This call to action prompted us to publish the following commitment, signed by the SLT, which was circulated to all staff with an invitation for them to sign it as well.
 This clarifies our aims and allows the whole community to engage with us and importantly, hold us to account as we seek to make progress.